-How To Make Your Own Coconut Oil Hair Treatment
+How To Make DIY Organic Coconut Oil Hair Treatment

 I’m no tree hugger but I love organic products, especially natural hair treatments.
 Also, no one (not even some Pinterest guru) can make me pour vinegar on my head.

 Everyone’s going crazy over organic coconut oil.
 Maybe that’s the reason why in Japan (we all know Japanese people are into anything fresh, organic and natural) there’s a high demand for extra virgin coconut oil.
 Even Americans are willing to spend dollars to get that natural hair treatment, not to mention the other benefits of coconut oil.
 Well, I guess we’re lucky here in the Philippines.
 Coconut trees are everywhere.

 So instead of apple cider vinegar on your hair, I suggest using organic coconut oil for hair.
 If you don’t like to buy coconut oil in supermarkets because you don’t trust companies enough when they say they sell everything organic, don’t worry, doing your own coconut milk hair treatment should be a cakewalk.